 If you’re looking for things to see & do in Osaka, spend the morning or afternoon around JR Osaka Station in Umeda.
 As with many districts in Japan, the main shopping spots and top tourist attractions in Umeda are around the train station.

 After stepping off the train or bus, visit Grand Front Osaka in front of the station.
-The large building offers a little bit of everything, including clothing stores, coffee shops, and restaurants.
+The large building offers a little bit of everything.
+Choices include clothing stores, coffee shops, and restaurants.